Habana

 Irvine's restaurant scene operates across a fairly clear spectrum.
 At one end, casual multi-unit operators serve the city's dense residential and corporate population efficiently.
 At the other, a smaller number of independently conceived venues attempt something with more editorial weight.
 Andrei's Restaurant has long held a position in the latter category, as has Bistango, which has built a local reputation over years of consistent operation.
 Angelina's Pizzeria Napoletana occupies a specialist niche, while California Fish Grill and Capital Seafood Restaurant anchor different ends of the seafood category.
 Habana's Latin positioning gives it a relatively clear lane within this competitive set: there are few direct comparators at the Spectrum Center location, which is both an advantage and a test.
 A venue without obvious local peers has to be its own reference point.

 Compared with the kind of farm-to-table precision that defines places like Single Thread Farm in Healdsburg or the agricultural commitment of Blue Hill at Stone Barns in Tarrytown, Habana operates in a different register entirely.
 It is not a destination in the same sense that The French Laundry in Napa or Addison in San Diego are destinations.
-The peer set is closer to Orange County's mid-tier Latin and pan-American venues, where atmosphere, cocktails, and shared plates function together as the core offering.
+The comparable set is closer to Orange County's mid-tier Latin and pan-American venues, where atmosphere, cocktails, and shared plates function together as the core offering.

 The Social Architecture of the Space